As a Senior Living Administrator, you’re faced with tough choices.

 Evidence-Based Exercise Programs (EBPs)

 No joke.
 No gimmicks.
-Real, scientific evidence published in the Journal of Aging Research, as well as several others, that demonstrates that the benefits of EBPs improve the quality of life.
+Real, scientific evidence published in the Journal of Aging Research, as well as several others, demonstrates that the benefits of EBPs improve the quality of life.
 So much so, that it’s resoundingly worth the cost and effort.
 They’re an investment in residents that relieves pressure on facilities as well as staff.

 Those that use EBPs have happier and healthier residents that:

-- Have less hospitalizations
+- Have fewer hospitalizations